 - Gerrit requires a hook to append a change ID tag to each commit, so that it can associate your CL with a particular review, and track dependencies between commits.

 - Download the hook from https://chromium-review.googlesource.com/tools/hooks/commit-msg and copy this file to

 .git/hooks/commit-msg within your local repository.
 On non-Windows platforms, ensure that permissions are set to allow execution.

 - BE AWARE: Some patch management tools, such as StGit, currently bypass git hooks.
 They should not currently be used with changes intended for review.

 - A text editor will open.
 Add a description at the top of the file.

-- If your changes are associated with an issue in the issue tracker (e.g. a fix for a reported bug), please associate the CL with that issue by adding the following line to the commit message:
+- Associate the CL with an issue in the issue tracker (e.g. a fix for a reported bug) by adding the following line to the commit message: